|

 meaning "father rejoices."

-- ABIGALL: English
+- ABIGALL: Variant spelling of English Abigail,

 meaning "father rejoices."

-- ABIGAYLE: English
+- ABIGAYLE: Variant spelling of English Abigail,

 meaning "father rejoices."

-- ABIGIL: English variant of Abigail,
+- ABIGIL: Variant spelling of English Abigail,

 meaning "father rejoices."